Athied/PowderTinker/README.md

-A cellular automata recreation of Powder Toy using C# and Raylib.
+A powder toy using C# and Raylib.

 ![](Media/sand.gif)